our blog

 Some historical facts also contradict this claim.
 The first Ukrainian dictionary was published in 1627, whereas the first Russian dictionary was released only in 1783—156 years later.
 Additionally, the Ukrainian dictionary contains approximately 256,000 words, while the Russian dictionary has a maximum of 200,000 words.
 These facts make the notion of Ukrainian being an “artificial” language even more ridiculous.

-The Future of the Ukrainian Language
+The future of the Ukrainian language

 In modern Ukraine, many children are growing up without speaking or writing in Russian, and they may struggle to understand it.
 Therefore, if you want to communicate effectively with Ukrainians, using Russian is not the best choice.
 So translate into Ukrainian, not into Russian.